Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 Unfortunately, you can’t necessarily just submit your documents in their original language; you might need to have them professionally translated first, depending on what language was used to begin with.

-The Danish Government accepts documents written in the following three languages:
+The Danish Government accepts documents written in the following languages:

 So if your documents are in one of these languages, the need to get them translated won’t apply to you.